ASD-Blueprint/desktop.gov.au/blueprint/abac/conditional-access-policies.md

 ### SESSION - Admin Sign-in Frequency

-This global policy enforces a sign-in frequency to ensure administrators sessions do not remain active when keep me signed In (KMSI) is enabled on the tenant.
+Enforces a sign-in frequency to ensure administrators sessions do not remain active for longer than 4 hours.

 * Name: `SESSION - Admin Sign-in Frequency`
 * Assignments